 I've always thought that King Louis XIV was the antagonist in The Man in the Iron Mask, considering I've seen the movie many times and Louis was portrayed ruthless, greedy and playboy.
 Well, here's the difference between book and movie.
 In the book, we will be able to follow the twists and turns of personality in a character, that it is sometimes difficult to say which one is the protagonist and which one is the antagonist, as each has it own positive and negative aspects, and in fact there is hardly a figure which is always good or always evil.

 From the beginning of this story, Louis XIV had had trouble with Monsieur Athos and Foquet.
 Louis the playboy in this story loves Louise de la Vallière, while the girl was already engaged to Raoul de Bragelonne (son of Athos).
-Wanting to win Louise, the king sent Raoul for a war outside Paris.
-And so, when returned to Paris, Raoul found her fiance has become king’s lover, even though the King has approved the engagement before sending Raoul to war.
+Wanting to win Louise, the king sent Raoul to war outside Paris.
+And so, returning to Paris, Raoul found her fiance has become king’s lover, even though the King has approved the engagement before sending Raoul to war.
 He was heartbroken.
 Athos—have pity for her son—faced his King to demand an explanation.
 In this scene Louis lost his temper.

 From his dialogue with Athos, I could imagine Louis's face flushed, with eyes full of hatred, because he knew that he was wrong and he wasn’t able to respond to the respectful but ironic words of Athos.
 Louis’ words became short and rough, and in his anger, Louis instructed D'Artagnan—his captain of musketeer to capture Athos, though of course D'Artagnan could not do such action which is demeaning the honor of a nobleman and former musketeer like Athos.